 Look for the small signboards above the counters that are in the front; don’t jump into the first long queue.
 Instead, ask others in the line which part of the process they are waiting for.
-It can be frustrating after waiting 30 minutes or more before you finally reach the desk and get told you are supposed to be on another counter.
+It can be frustrating to wait 30 minutes or more before you finally reach the desk and get told you are supposed to be on another counter.
 Don’t be surprised if the waits are long, disorderly, and impolite.
 You might have to shuffle your feet and perhaps even stick your elbows out to stop others from trying to cut the line to go in front of you.

 Arriving at the Immigration Hall.

 The flight crew of your airline should have given you a customs declaration and visa form.
 Filling them on board your flight will provide you with a significant advantage.
 If you didn’t get the forms, you would find English versions among the paper piles on the tables where others fill out their paperwork.
 In the unlikely case of not seeing the forms on the tables, go to the front of the queue and get one from the immigration counter.

 Advice: Always keep passport-sized photos, a pen, and your passport accessible to complete any paperwork.
 If you don’t have a passport-size picture, you will need to fight for one of the electronic booths on the left.
 It saves time if you have a photograph with you.
-Bring several passport-sized photos as they can come in handy in Nepal, especially if you plan to get a local SIM card or go trekking for other purposes.
+Bring several passport-sized photos, as they can be helpful in Nepal, especially if you plan to get a local SIM card or trekking for other purposes.
 Hold your boarding pass with the luggage tag; you need it to claim your bags.